Bundle Branch Block 101

 Introduction

-Bundle branch blocks (BBB) are disruptions in the normal electrical conduction system of the heart.
+Bundle branch blocks (BBB) are disruptions in the heart’s normal electrical conduction system.
 The heart’s electrical conduction system coordinates the contraction of the heart muscle, ensuring that it beats rhythmically and effectively pumps blood throughout the body.

 The sinoatrial node acts as the heart’s pacemaker in a normal, healthy heart.
-Electrical impulses start at the top of the heart in the right atria near its junction with the superior vena cava.
-These electrical impulses then work their way down to the bottom of the heart to the left and right ventricles.
-For the ventricles to receive the signals after passing through the AV node, the electrical impulse must move through a bundle of fibers called Bundle of His, much like an electrical wire inside the heart that then splits into a right and left side.
+Electrical impulses start at the top of the heart in the right atrium near its junction with the superior vena cava.
+These electrical impulses then work down to the bottom of the heart, to the left and right ventricles.
+For the ventricles to receive the signals after passing through the AV node, the electrical impulse must move through a bundle of fibers called the Bundle of His, much like an electrical wire inside the heart that splits into a right and left side.
 These are the right and left bundle branches.

-Bundle branch blocks occur when there are disruptions in the heart’s electrical conduction system, affecting the transmission of signals.
+Bundle branch blocks occur when disruptions in the heart’s electrical conduction system affect the transmission of signals.
 The BBB causes the electrical impulse to take a different pathway through the ventricle.
-When there is a blocked electrical pathway in the heart, the right and left sides don’t beat in unison and one ventricle will contract a split second slower.
-This uneven timing causes an arrhythmia [1].
+When there is a blocked electrical pathway in the heart, the right and left sides don’t beat in unison, and one ventricle contracts a split second slower.
+This uneven timing causes an arrhythmia (1).

-Abnormalities in the heart’s regular conduction system resulting in an arrhythmia can cause the heart to beat too fast, too slow, or irregularly.
-Many arrhythmias are undisruptive; however, some can be critical or potentially life-threatening.
+Abnormalities in the heart’s regular conduction system resulting in an arrhythmia can cause the heart to beat too fast, slow, or irregularly.
+Many arrhythmias are undisturbed; however, some can be critical or potentially life-threatening.
 These changes in conduction affect the heart’s ability to pump blood appropriately, causing decreased oxygenation to the body.
-This lack of oxygen can be responsible for various symptoms that will be discussed in the following sections.
+This lack of oxygen can be responsible for various symptoms discussed in the following sections.

 Ask yourself...